srnda/AngularProject/README.md

 ## General Info

-Master has all the changes till observalbles.
+Master has changes till http.
+Authentication has all changes(including that of master's).

-Custom directives, services and dependency injection, routing(Services implementation is replaced with routing) and forms are completed.
+Custom directives, services and dependency injection, routing(Services implementation is replaced with routing), forms, http and authentication are completed.

 # RecipeBookProject